Signature Methods in Machine Learning: Health Applications

+The results for the classification task are summarised in Table \ref{interview_auroc_scores}.
 The scores presented are the average of the AUROCs across all interviews.
 Extracting features from the participant alone results in a good classifier for the task.
 Given that the interviews were non-clinical and not aimed at establishing the mood of a participant, it is not surprising that the features extracted from the interviewer perform badly.

-Ablation experiments were conducted to examine the affect of removing each feature type.
-The results are summarised in Table \ref{ablation_results}.